Aspirin / butalbital Side Effects

 7. "Product Information.
 Bayer aspirin (aspirin)."
 Bayer, West Haven, CT.

-Not all side effects for aspirin / butalbital may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of aspirin / butalbital may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about aspirin/butalbital